Selective031/RazorBoard/README.md

 # Hardware hacks

 - If you experience random connections issues when uploading firmware, you can solder a bit of wire between two pins, a picture called "USB" shows which pins (This is now included in PCB revision 1.2).
 - A low pass filter in hardware for the boundary sensors, solder a 22pF ceramic capacitor between the legs of each resistor, R22, R11, R25 and R16.
-This is not yet tested in the field, but looks promising on the oscilloskop, with 22pF the cutoff frequency is at 13KHz.
+THIS IS NOW CONFIRMED TO BE WORKING GREAT, with 22pF the cutoff frequency is at 13KHz.
 Everything under 13KHz should pass, while blocking anything above.
 A picture called "LOWPASS" shows how to solder, (This is now included in PCB revision 1.2).
 - As you might noticed, when using the MPU-6050, you use SDA and SCL which are shared with UART3.
 However, in software you can move UART3 to PD8 and PD9.
 So you dont loose UART3 just because an MPU-6050 is connected.
 You got to love STM32 ;)
 - If you dont want to add a Raspberry Pi but still want the environmental temperature and humidity, you could bridge the DHT11/22 pin (from the RPi connector) to a digital pin on the STM32, both are 3.3V so no harm will be done, however at the time writing this there is no code for it yet on the STM32.